 The discipline needed to stick to healthy eating habits starts with one change at a time.
 Drinking more water, removing excess sugars, and cutting back on junk food are all examples of steps in the right direction of eating to support your goals.
 Just start with something simple and once you can make something as simple as drinking the water you need a habit, then you can move on to the next simple step.
 All things complex in life are made up of simple components just as fitness based nutrition is made up of simple eating habits.

 Eating Habits & Diets.

-There are so many diet programs, and lifestyle suggestions out there that it can be easy to get lost in it all.
+There are so many diet programs, and lifestyle suggestions out there that it can be really easy to get lost in it all.
 The best diet for you is the one you can stick to, but not all diets are meant to be permanent lifestyle changes.
-With that in mind I created this page you are reading right now.
-When coming to this page you most likely saw the drop down menu with a list of diets.
 This section of my website is to serve as feedback for all the many diets that are out there to help you choose one that better fits your lifestyle situation.
-Before looking into my opinions on the diets listed I would ask that you go over the questions listed below.
-Each time you look into starting any diets listed here or found any where else ask yourself these questions.
-All choices you make have powerful potential so make sure that such potential works towards your goals and not a potential let down.
+Before looking into my opinions on diets I would ask that you go over the questions listed below, because all choices you make have powerful potential so make sure that such potential works towards your goals and not a potential let down.

 (1) Is this to good to be true?

 Programs that promise the world with no draw backs, things to consider, or any pros and cons often are to good to be true.
 Every diet or life style change requires something of you, be it giving up sugar, or eating pre portioned meals.
 Any program that promises you you can eat what you want and lose weight without being up front about its draw backs is most likely a gimmick.